u3555972/FINA4350-WSB-Sentiment-and-Stock-Returns/Blog Posts/blog_Pail.md

 ## Step 1 : Decide the workflow and search for codes

-This project begins with scraping Reddit data, therefore the first step is to figure out how to scrape the raw data, then arrange it in a tabular data frame, and export it to a csv file for further processing by other colleagues.
+This project begins with scraping Reddit's data, therefore making the first step figuring out how to scrape the raw data, arranging it in a tabular data frame, and exporting it as a csv file for further processing by other colleagues.

-The first step is to scrape data by Reddit's API using the PRAW library, with the following basic code:
+The first step of scraping data from Reddit's API using the PRAW library is done with the following basic code:

 ```python
 import praw